David-Barnes-Data-Imaginations/persona-forge-langgraph/README.md

 </p>

 <h2 align='center'>
-  A fully fledged CLI 'Therapy Report' building tool built in the style of 'Claude Code', with an advanced 'code tool' style workflow structure
+  A fully fledged CLI 'Therapy Report' building tool built in the style of 'Claude Code', with a 'code tool' style workflow structure
   </h2>

 <p align="center">